-To this aim, we build up a debt and over-indebtedness index, which takes account of the firm's financial structure as well as of its profitability conditions.
-Then, we estimate whether over-indebted firms are also more innovative.
-Notice that if the latter is the case, we may face a trade off between firm's financial stability and innovation, which arises puzzling issues on the relationship between finance and innovation.
+To this aim, we build up a debt and over-indebtedness index, which takes account of the firm's level and structure of the debt as well as of its sustainability.
+Then, we estimate the effects of firms' over- indebtedness on innovation.
+Notice that, if the most indebted firms are also the most innovative ones, we may face a trade off between firm's financial stability and innovation, which arises puzzling issues on the relationship between finance and innovation.

-Empirical evidence on a large sample of manufacturing Italian firms in the period 2008-2010 suggests that indebtedness plays an important role in explaining firms' innovative activity.
-Highly indebted firms are more innovative, and this relationship is even stronger for high tech firms.
+Empirical evidence on a large sample of Italian manufacturing firms in the period 2003-2010 suggests that indebtedness plays a significant role in explaining firms' innovative activity, both in the Centre-North and in the South of Italy.
+Highly indebted firms are also more innovative, but more innovative firms are also less capable to sustain their debts out of current profits.